 Dawn Porter (Producer / Director) is a documentary filmmaker whose first feature, Gideon’s Army, won the Sundance Film Festival Editing Award in 2013 and was later broadcast on HBO.
 The film was nominated for an Independent Spirit award and an Emmy.
 Dawn’s other films have appeared on PBS’s Independent Lens, OWN and the Discovery Channel.
 Her latest project, Trapped, explores the impact of laws regulating abortion clinics in the South.
 It premiered at the 2016 Sundance Film Festival, where it won the Special Jury Award for Social Impact Filmmaking.
 Prior to her work as a filmmaker, Dawn was director of standards and practices at ABC News and vice president of standard and practices at A&E Television Networks.

 Lucy Raven (Producer / Director) is an artist and filmmaker living and working in New York.
 Her films and installations have been exhibited at MoMA, New York; the Hammer Museum, Los Angeles; the Whitney Biennial, New York; Forum Expanded, Berlinale, Wavelenghts, Toronto International Film Festival; Docufest, Prishtina, Kosovo, and MoMA’s Documentary Fortnight, among others.
-She recently premiered a new commission, an immersive 3D cinema-in-the-round, at the Experimental Media and Performing Arts Center (EMPAC) at Rensselaer Polytechnic Institute, Troy, NY, which will travel to the Park Avenue Armory in New York this September.
+She recently premiered a new commission, an immersive 3D cinema-in-the-round, at the Experimental Media and Performing Arts Center (EMPAC) at Rensselaer Polytechnic Institute, Troy, NY, which was also shown at Park Avenue Armory in New York.